apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 ![alt text][image6]

-#### 5. Curvature
+#### 5. Curvature and Vehicle's Offset

 To determine the curvature I've followed the steps described in the lessons.
-With the polynomial fit for the left and right lane lines, I calculated the radius of curvature for each line according to formulas shared in the lessons and this [awesome tutorial](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).

-I also converted the distance units from pixels to meters, assuming 30 meters per 720 pixels in the vertical direction, and 3.7 meters per 700 pixels in the horizontal direction.
-For the final radius of curvature I took the average of both lines.
+With the polynomial fit for the left and right lane lines, I calculated the radius of curvature for each line according to formulas as mentioned in the lessons and this [tutorial](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+For the final radius of curvature I took the average of both in meters, assuming 30 meters per 720 pixels in the vertical direction, and 3.7 meters per 700 pixels in the horizontal direction.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+To determine the car's position I assume the camera is mounted at the center of the car, such that the lane center is the midpoint at the bottom of the image between the two detected lines.
+So the resulting vehicle's offset of the lane center from the center of the image (converted from pixels to meters) is the distance from the center of the lane.

+Finally, the radius of curvature and vehicle's offset from center are displayed in the top left of each frame.

+#### 6. Draw Detected Lane Boundaries

+Finally, I warp the detected lane boundaries back onto the original image with displayed information about the radius of curvature and vehicle's offset from the lane center.
+Here is an example of my result:

 ![alt text][image6]

----

 ### Pipeline (video)